bullocke/AREA2/docs/_build/html/_sources/srs_sample.rst.txt

 4. If the map has a no-data value or if you want to exclude a certain value in the map when defining the study area, specify the value in *Specify no data value*.
 5. Click *Load image* -- the map should be displayed in the image pane.
 6. Under *Select a sampling scheme*, select *Simple Random*
-7. Under *Determine sample size*, you can determine the sample size in two ww
+7. Under *Determine sample size*, you can either specify an arbitrary sample size or determine the sample size by specifying a target standard error of the anticipated overall accuracy of the map that is being assessed.
+8. If choosing to specify an arbitrary sample size, simply add a number under *Specify sample size*, and click *Create sample*.
+9. To view, the sample in the Display pane, click *Add to map*
+10. To export the sample, click *Export sample* and select the desired file format.